midobal/sb-imt/README.md

 # Segment-Based IMT
-Segment-based Interactive Machine Translation implementation based on Moses XML scheme.
+Segment-based Interactive Machine Translation implementation based on Moses XML scheme, using confidence measures to select the order in which words should be corrected.

 ## Requirements
 Python, [Moses](https://github.com/moses-smt/mosesdecoder) and [mgiza](https://github.com/moses-smt/mgiza).